 Being in that room really solidified the importance of having multidimensional black women in my life.
 I met doulas, writers, event planners, podcasters, PR pros, moms, marketers, engineers, and several other women living their best lives.
 Meeting women who looked like me in so many different positions and phases in their lives felt like black girl magic personified.

 These women shared many of the same experiences and fears that I had.
 Speaking with them on these things made me feel normal yet powerful.
 Some of the things I feared would be my downfall, they showed me were only minor hurdles on my journey to the top.
 Their triumphs through tribulation encouraged me to stay faithful and work harder.
 I also got the chance to share my experiences with women who hadn’t reached my phase yet and offer them advice and encouragement.
 It was really such a beautiful thing.
 In a room full of strangers I felt so at home.

-I have quite a few close friends with whom I share my biggest dreams and hardest battles.
-Sometimes though, it’s tough for them to understand what I’m going through or how certain things affect me.
 Adding these women to my tribe made me feel as though I am protected and supported all around.
-Being represented is step one, but having these major influences in my life makes a world of a difference.
+Being represented is step one, but having these major influences in my life really changes the game.
 If I give offer one piece of advice it would be to never stop seeking mentorship and sisterhood.
 They say it takes a village to raise a child, but I truly believe that life takes a village.
 I am so appreciative to have attended this event and met these amazing women.
 Becoming connected with them has truly changed my life for the better and I know it will be long-lasting.